NCAR/DART/models/CESM/readme.rst

 .. note::

-   See ./doc/setup_guidelines.rst for details about setting up assimilations using observations of multiple Earth system components.
+   See `setup guidlines <./doc/setup_guidelines.html>`_for details about setting up assimilations using observations of multiple Earth system components.

 SourceMods